ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 The use of UUIDs is extremely pervasive in computing.
-They comprise the core identifier infrastructure for many operating systems (Microsoft Windows) and applications (the Mozilla browser) and in many cases, become exposed to the Web in many non-standard ways.
+They comprise the core identifier infrastructure for many operating systems such as Microsoft Windows and applications such as the Mozilla Web browser and in many cases, become exposed in many non-standard ways.

 This specification attempts to standardize that practice as openly as possible and in a way that attempts to benefit the entire Internet.

 # Security Considerations {#Security}

-Do not assume that UUIDs are hard to guess; they should not be used as security capabilities (identifiers whose mere possession grants access), for example.
-A predictable random number source will exacerbate the situation.
+Implementations MUST NOT assume that UUIDs are hard to guess.
+Foe example, they MUT not be used as security capabilities (identifiers whose mere possession grants access).
+Discovery of predictablity in a random number source will result in a vulnerability.

-Do not assume that it is easy to determine if a UUID has been slightly transposed in order to redirect a reference to another object.
+Implementations MUST NOT assume that it is easy to determine if a UUID has been slightly transposed in order to redirect a reference to another object.
 Humans do not have the ability to easily check the integrity of a UUID by simply glancing at it.